Let’s Talk About Pagan Festivals and Let’s Talk About Elements and The Pagan Wheel, by Siusaidh Ceanadach

 On the whole, they’re both good books, but I think you’re better off buying the first one and then considering skipping the second.

-Disclaimer: I purchased the books; all opinions are my own.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+Disclaimer: I purchased the books; all opinions are my own.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio